CycloneDX/guides/MBOM/en/0x30-Use_Case_Software_Simple.md

 * For readability, component `name` values will use "short" names.
 For example, `helloworld.c` will be used instead of a best practice name `CycloneDX/MBOM-examples/simple-application-makefile/helloworld.c`; however, the corresponding `bom-ref` values will be based on the GitHub repository URL and commit hash to preserve uniqueness of identity.
 * We will not attempt to encode the non-essential components for the Software Bill-of-Materials (SBOM) which is better show in other guides.
 For example use case, the "include" (header) file `stdio.h` is not represented.

+---

 ## MBOM Representation

 For effectively conveying the essential representation of the build process using the CycloneDX Formulation objects, this example will initially focus on capturing only the key build artifacts, tools, and information.
 Then, we will show how additional information can be added to encode a more complete picture of the entire manufacturing process.

+In order to simplify the readability of relationships in an MBOM, CycloneDX `bom-ref` values shown in the example will take the URI form: `"cdx:mbom:<CycloneDX entity name>:uuid:<uuid>"` although this is not a requirement of the CycloneDX Formulation.

 ### Components

 This section defines the essential `component` objects referenced in building the simple application.
+For files in this example, we will use the `file://` URI scheme with an empty `host` to reference the local file system.

+The `component` objects are defined as follows:

 #### Source components